sjoerdbeentjes/biogasboot/contributors/diego.md

     .sort('-Date')
     .limit(1)
     .exec((err, latestDataPoint) => {
-      new JSFtp(settingsFTP).get(`/uploads/VALUE/VALUE/${file}`, path.join(__dirname, `../data/ftp/VALUE/${file}`), hadErr => {
+      // With JSFtp download the latest file from the FTP inside the folder VALUE. new JSFtp(settingsFTP).get(`/uploads/VALUE/VALUE/${file}`, path.join(__dirname, `../data/ftp/VALUE/${file}`), hadErr => {
         if (hadErr) throw hadErr;
-        fs.readFile(path.join(__dirname, `../data/ftp/VALUE/${file}`), (err, data) => {
+        // Read the file from where it was downloaded, ../data/ftp/VALUE/.
+Parse this to JSON fs.readFile(path.join(__dirname, `../data/ftp/VALUE/${file}`), (err, data) => {
           if (err) throw err;
           parse(data, {